 It’s not just inbound calls, either.
 IVR systems can make outbound calls to a pre-chosen list of clients.
 Once you install it, IVR can dial multiple consumers at once to offer surveys or relay important information.
 In fact, IVR is frequently used by drugstores to automatically let people know when their prescriptions are in.
 Since IVR systems handle thousands of customers much faster than a real person, your company can manage large volumes of calls while saving money on labor and payroll.

 What Are The Cost Saving Features of an IVR System?

-Before calculating the costs of an IVR, it’s fair to point out the cost saving opportunities this system will afford you.
+Before calculating the costs of an IVR, it’s fair to point out the cost-saving opportunities this system will afford you.
 A flooded call center overcrowded with simple inquiries burns employees out easily.
 If you’re using a team of real people in your current call center, you don’t have to worry about completely replacing them.
 In fact, an IVR system only replaces the more mundane calls.
-This frees up your live team to handle high value transactions and potential sales calls.
-Not only that, your organization can better prioritize customers through customized routing.
+This frees up your live team to handle high-value transactions and potential sales calls.
+Not only that, but your organization can also better prioritize customers through customized routing.

 Here are some of the other cost-saving features of an IVR system:

 - Voice prompts: A consumer will clearly hear and understand all of their options.
 There’s no time lost from miscommunications.

 - Call scheduling: Calls can be conducted before, during, or after business hours.
 Your staff does not have to go into overtime to make these calls.

 - Call statistics: Being able to analyze call center data can give you valuable metrics for the future, along with truly understanding a client’s level of satisfaction.